-When play has been stopped the linesman should assist the referee by signalling in the following manner for the following incidents:
+When play has been stopped the linesman shall assist the referee by signalling in the following manner for the following incidents:

 - 1. Off-side.
-The linesman should lower his flag at full arm's length to the positions illustrated, and point across the field of play to indicate the spot from which the kick should be taken.
+The linesman shall lower his flag at full arm's length to the positions illustrated, and point across the field of play to indicate the spot from which the kick shall be taken.
 The only exception would be where the referee has decided to position himself to judge off-side when play develops from a corner-kick, penalty-kick or free-kick close to goal. - 2.
 Throw-in.
-When the ball goes out of play over the touch-line on his side of the field, the linesman should indicate the direction of the throw.
-He should also signal if the thrower's feet, at the moment of release of the ball, are incorrectly placed. - 3.
+When the ball goes out of play over the touch-line on his side of the field, the linesman shall indicate the direction of the throw.
+He shall also signal if the thrower's feet, at the moment of release of the ball, are incorrectly placed. - 3.
 Corner- and goal-kicks.
-When the whole of the ball goes out of play over the goal-line the linesman should indicate whether a corner-kick or goal-kick should be given.
+When the whole of the ball goes out of play over the goal-line the linesman shall indicate whether a corner-kick or goal-kick shall be given.

 - 4. Goal.
-When the referee indicates that a goal is scored the linesman should return quickly to his posititon towards the half-way line. - 5.
+When the referee indicates that a goal has been scored the linesman shall return quickly to his position towards the half-way line. - 5.
 Substitution.
-When a substitution is to be made, the linesman nearest to the point of substitution shall attract the attention of the referee by raising his flag as shown in the illustration included in "Signals by the Linesmen" on page 69.
+When a substitution is to be made, the linesman nearest to the point of substitution shall attract the attention of the referee by raising his flag as shown in the illustration included in "Signals by the Linesmen" on page 81.

 Law XII.
-If the linesman senses that the referee has not seen an infringement, he should raise his flag high.
+If the linesman senses that the referee has not seen an infringement, he shall raise his flag high.
 If the referee stops play, the linesman shall indicate the direction of the free-kick (direct or indirect), otherwise he shall lower his flag.

-(Illustrations concerning Signals by the Linesmen see pages 65-69.)
+(Illustrations concerning signals by the linesmen see pages 77-81.)